Write your awesome label here.

 She has taught students of all ages and stages in life, at every level of mathematical development in a variety of contexts.
 She started tutoring as a high school student and continued into college, began teaching professionally as an undergraduate instructor for Indiana University in 1995, taught as a teaching assistant and then primary instructor as a graduate student at the University of Texas Austin and in a few of the summers worked in the student help center at Austin Community College, led an innovative math circle program at Texas, and after finishing her PhD, taught undergraduate and graduate level courses for the Ohio State University and the University of Tennessee as a postdoctoral research professor.
 Other experiences include teaching a couple of individualized courses for a very small high school in Austin, and offering math anxiety support privately.

-She had a son in 2008 who had health issues, and so she left academia to stay home for several years and help her son heal (and get him off to a great start in math, of course!).
+She had a son in 2008 and left academia to stay home for several years (and get him off to a great start in math, of course!).
 In 2012 once he began to attend school, she lectured at UT and shortly after began to teach for Art of Problem Solving.
 This began her professional work with young children.
-From 2007-2010 she ran a math circle at a local private STEM Academy.
+From 2017-2020 she ran a math circle at a local private STEM Academy.
 A few years prior to the pandemic, she began receiving requests to work privately with a few mathematically accelerated children, and those who haven't already graduated high school she continues to work with today.
 She also began homeschooling her son in 2020, and they continue homeschooling today.
-Gratefully, her son has had much success mathematically, has now officially maxed out the LoM class offerings as a high school junior, and is moving on to take more math courses beyond those that we offer as a senior.
+Gratefully, her son has maxed out the LoM class offerings as a high school junior, and has moved on to take more math courses beyond those that we offer as a senior.

 For further inquiry, please contact us.